busbud/coding-challenge-frontend-b/README.md

 ### Architecture

 The application was built on top of react and redux.
-It uses one main reducer to control loading departures from BusBud's API; it includes filtering parsing.
+It uses one main reducer to control loading departures from Busbud's API; it includes filtering and parsing.

 Environment variables were use to store URLs and the API Token.